AndrewDav1s/loran/README.md

 ### Send a transfer from Hilo to Ethereum

-This is done using the command `hilod tx peggy send-to-eth`, use the `--help` flag for more information.
+This is done using the command `hilod tx gravity send-to-eth`, use the `--help` flag for more information.

 If the coin doesn't have a corresponding ERC20 equivalent on the Ethereum network, the transaction will fail.
-This is only required for Cosmos originated coins and anyone can call the `deployERC20` function on the Peggy contract to fix this (Loran has a helper command for this, see `loran bridge deploy-erc20 --help` for more details).
+This is only required for Cosmos originated coins and anyone can call the `deployERC20` function on the Gravity Bridge contract to fix this (Loran has a helper command for this, see `loran bridge deploy-erc20 --help` for more details).

 This process takes longer than transfers the other way around because they get